What Westchester is Doing to Improve Police-Community Relations

 Does Black Lives Matter Think Westchester’s Efforts Will Work?

 For activists like Vanessa Green, it can be hard to take the establishment’s word for it that they are committed to change.
-She says that racism and mistreatment of black people goes far beyond police departments, and extends to many institutions like housing, health care and education.
+She says that racism and mistreatment of black people go far beyond police departments, and extends to many institutions like housing, health care, and education.

 But she also says that money can talk loudest.